josiasmat/pitch-circles/README.md

 It tries to automatically detect the user's preferred language.
 If you want to use a specific language, append `?lang=` followed by the language code to the URL.

 If you want to contribute with a new translation, copy one of the files inside the `locale` folder and change the strings accordingly.
 After that, send me an e-mail (see below) with your translation file.
-Also feel free to ask for help.
+Feel free to ask for help.

 ## MIDI input